Economic Data & Reports

-- Country Commercial Guide (PDF 1MB): The Country Commercial Guide provides information on doing business in Hungary and most countries around the world.
+- Country Commercial Guide: The Country Commercial Guide provides information on doing business in Hungary and most countries around the world.

 - Federal Reserve System: Economists at the Federal Reserve Board conduct innovative research on a broad range of topics in economics and finance.
 In addition to presenting their research to policymakers, Board economists share their research at academic conferences and publish it in peer-reviewed journals and other scholarly outlets.

 - Investment Climate Statement: The Investment Climate Statements provide a thorough description of the overseas environments in which U.S. investors must operate.
 The statements cover general characteristics, such as openness to foreign investment and treatment of foreign investors, as well as details about procedures for licensing and similar administrative matters.
-The statements are updated each year as Chapter 7 in the Country Commercial Guides, a series to be found by country at the U.S. Department of Commerce’s website.
+The statements are updated each year.

 - Special 301 Report: The "Special 301" Report is an annual review of the global state of intellectual property rights (IPR) protection and enforcement.

 - USA.gov: As the U.S. government's official web portal, USA.gov makes it easy for the public to get U.S. government information and services on the web.